 Before you begin:

-You may only complete the application process ONLY ONCE.
+You may only complete the scholarship application process ONLY ONCE.
 You must continue through each section of the application and click "submit."
 You will receive a confirmation email upon successful submission.
 It is not possible to save your information and complete it at another time.
 Please wait until you have all application materials ready to go before beginning the process.

 - First-time freshman must provide ACT/SAT scores, high school and class rank information and GPA.